backdrop-contrib/cafilefetcher/README.md

 Install this module using the
  [official Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules).

+When the module gets enabled, it automatically downloads a recent version of the certificate authority bundle to use for certificate verification.
+After that the file gets updated via cron runs, whenever a newer version is available.
+So if you have set up cron properly, you never have to care about that anymore.
+But you can also download it manually on the module's admin page.

 ## Issues

 Bugs and feature requests should be reported in the